cioccarellia/ksprefs/README.md

 val safePull = prefs.pull("username", "nobody")
 ```

-Even though the standard SharedPreferences API force you to provide a default value, KsPrefs lets you leave that blank, as supplying an actual instance of an object may get verbose if you know that the key is present inside the storage.
+Even though the standard Android SharedPreferences API forces you to provide a default value, KsPrefs lets you leave that blank, as supplying an actual instance of an object may get verbose, and pointless if you are sure the key is present inside the storage.

 ```kotlin
 val username = prefs.pull<String>("username")
 val usernameInferred: String = prefs.pull("username")
 ```
-*Node: The function you want to use most of the times allows you to specify the type parameter as a generic, and inlines the bytecode of the function, in order to allow the generic type to be reified.*
+*:pushpin: Other functions accept the type parameter as a class or as a generic.
+On the latter, the bytecode of the function is inlined, in order to allow the generic type to be reified.*

 ### Write
 To save values to the preverence storage you can use `push()`<br>